phw/peek/README.md

  * Gettext

 ## Installation
+### Arch Linux
+For Arch Linux there is a [PKGBUILD](https://aur4.archlinux.org/packages/peek/) available in the AUR.

+### Ubuntu / Debian
+A AMD64 DEB package is provided for download for the [latest release](https://github.com/phw/peek/releases).

+In theory this package should also work on Debian.
+In practice you will miss the ffmpeg package. libav is currently not directly usable as a replacement, but I am working on it ;)

+### From source
 You can build and install Peek using CMake:

     cmake . && make
     make install

-For Arch Linux there is also a [PKGBUILD](https://aur4.archlinux.org/packages/peek/) available in the AUR.

 ## Translations
 You can help translate Peek into your language.
 Please visit the